FKA Twigs Trashes Wedding Plans With Robert Pattinson, Asks ‘Who Told You?’

 Apart from the official statements about their personal lives, there were many speculations in the delay in their marriage that has surfaced online in the past few years.

-An earlier highly cited article from In Touch revealed that after spending a year together, FKA Twigs and Robert has decided to end their relationship.
+An earlier highly cited article from In Touch revealed that after spending a year together, FKA Twigs and Robert have decided to end their relationship.
 The separation between the couple was predicted a long time back, especially that the two have been followed by a lot of miscommunication, added a source.

 “[She] isn’t the girl for him.
 She’s very jealous and he was sick of having to explain himself,” the insider added.
 “He’s still young and just decided he wasn’t ready to settle down.”